Ablach/tiny-idris-program-synthesis/fourth_year_project/README.md

 directory.

 ## Usage
-TinyIdris can be run using the `tinyidris` executable located in the `build/exec` directory, and passing the name of a `.tidr` test file.
-Test files are located within the `TinyIdris/Test/TestFiles` directory.
+TinyIdris can be run using calling the tinyidris executable from the `TinyIdris` directory using command `./build/exec/tinyidris`, and passing the name of a `.tidr` test file.
+Test files are located within the `TinyIdris/Test/TestFiles` directory, since the paths are relative the executable must be called from the `TinyIdris` directory.
 If a new TinyIdris source file is created, then it should be stored within the `TinyIdris/Test/TestFiles` directory, and an answer file of the same name created in the